kommatias/weaponammo/Readme.md

 ```
 Config = {}

--- Edit to your Liking | true = It will remove that item when used | false = Does opposite of true
+-- true = It will remove that item when used | false = Does opposite of true
 Config.Removeables = {
 	WeaponBox = true,
 	WeaponClip = true,